deparr/y86-rs/readme.md

     <h2 align="center">Y86-64 Interpreter</h2>
 </p>

-A terribly structured and not-at-all-idiomatic implementation of the y86 assembly language described in [this textbook](https://csapp.cs.cmu.edu/).
+A not very idiomatic interpreter of the y86-64 assembly language described in [this textbook](https://csapp.cs.cmu.edu/).

 This particular implementation is based on a class project I did in C.